 Our office was open 138 days this past year serving 1,249 families or 3,440 individuals.
 We bagged and distributed 6,284 St. Mary Anne’s bags and 1,257 federal food bags [TEFAP program or Temporary Emergency Food Assistance Program].

 Giving Tree: Early in the fall, local schools provide us with the names of needy children who can benefit from a Christmas present.
 Parishioners shop for gifts on the child’s wishlist and then, the gifts are distributed to parents or the teachers the week before Christmas.
 In 2019, we adopted 70 children.

 Mission Committee: Our nine-member Mission Committee coordinates our financial gifts to projects locally and around the world, organizes parish fund-raisers such as the “Duck Races” for various mission projects, and leads in educating the parish in mission and outreach concerns.
 The committee has, as its mission statement, the following: The Mission Committee, through the guidance of our Lord Jesus Christ, endeavors to encourage, educate and stimulate the parish to be Christ’s hands and feet in our community, nation, and world, not only in the use of our financial resources, but through love and action.

 Parish Center Use for Non-Profits: Each week, the Parish Center is used for many community activities.
-Non-profit groups, such as Alcoholics Anonymous, Boy Scouts, Al Anon, Narcotics Anonymous, a Senior Citizen Group, and a youth Chess Group, have found a home at SMA.
+Non-profit groups, such as Alcoholics Anonymous, Al Anon, Narcotics Anonymous, and a Chess Club, have found a home at SMA.